-The permit system for horses to access the beach at the end of Norsemens Road in Coronet Bay will continue into the future.
-This will allow horses to continue to use the beach between of Norsemens Road in Coronet Bay with a valid permit.
+The permit system allows horse riders to access the beach at the end of Norsemans Road in Coronet Bay with a valid permit.

-A two-year trial was undertaken to make sure Council and the Corinella Foreshore Reserve Committee of Management had included all relevant requirements in the permit arrangements.
-After discussions with the Committee of Management, no changes are being made to the current permit conditions.
+A two-year trial was undertaken in collaboration with the Corinella Foreshore Reserve Committee of Management, to ensure we had included all the relevant requirements in the permit arrangements.
+Since the trial, no changes have been made to the permit conditions.

 Permit Application Forms

-Yes - no horses are allowed on the beach on the following dates/periods:
+Yes - Horses are not allowed on the beach on the following dates/periods:

 - 25 December to 1 January (inclusive)